ssato/python-anyconfig/docs/introduction.rst

    ConifgObj, configobj, ``configobj`` [#]_
    TOML, toml, ``toml`` [#]_

-- Supported formats of which backends are enabled automatically if required pluggable modules are installed: python-anyconfig utilizes plugin mechanism provided by setuptools [#]_ and may support other formats if corresponding pluggable backend modules are installed along with python-anyconfig:
+- Supported formats of which backends are enabled automatically if required plugin modules are installed: python-anyconfig utilizes plugin mechanism provided by setuptools [#]_ and may support other formats if corresponding plugin backend modules are installed along with python-anyconfig:

 .. csv-table:: Supported formats by pluggable backend modules
    :header: "Format", "Type", "Required backend"